Company's investment in Maricopa County is part of its nearly $600 million commitment to address racial inequity

 "Phoenix residents deserve housing options regardless of their income, and having a safe and comfortable place to live is important for people to be able to maintain their health," said City of Phoenix Councilmember Carlos Garcia.
 "The investment from CVS Health in affordable housing and preventative health screenings in Phoenix is a positive step forward for residents who have historically experienced housing and health inequities in the area.
 It is even better that they have chosen to partner with UMOM, an organization that is already embedded in our south Phoenix community."

 CVS Health is working with local nonprofit, UMOM New Day Centers, which is developing Newsom Village and is Arizona's innovative leader in shelter, services, and housing for families, single women, and youth experiencing homelessness.
 In addition to shelter and services, UMOM currently has over 500 affordable housing units in the Valley, with an additional 72 units opening in Glendale this year.
 Newsom Village, the new 60-unit complex will offer two- and three-bedroom apartments at reduced rent to families with demonstrated need.
-The complex will also have units set aside for victims of domestic violence.

 "There are far too many families who are either experiencing homelessness or are one step away from losing their home in the Valley," said Jackson Fonder, CEO of UMOM New Day Centers.
 "With only 23 units available for every 100 households who need affordable housing, this partnership with CVS Health will make it possible for many people to have access to a place they can afford.
 Collaborations with corporations such as CVS Health are so important we could not serve as many families and individuals as we do without their help."